oracle-livelabs/oci/ai-decision-services/ai-ad-dpp-engine/prepare-config-data-and-app/prepare-config-data-and-app.md

 ## Library

 Library is an archive.zip incorporating transformers we offer and user defined functions.
-Here is the link to our [offered transformers](https://github.com/bug-catcher/oci-data-science-ai-samples/tree/master/ai_services/anomaly_detection/data_preprocessing_examples/oci_data_flow_based_examples/example_code) in this bucket.
+Here is the link of an introduction to our [offered transformers](../optional/Introduction-to-Transformers-for-Data-Preprocessing.md) in this bucket.
 And here is a [doc](https://github.com/bug-catcher/oci-data-science-ai-samples/blob/master/ai_services/anomaly_detection/data_preprocessing_examples/oci_data_flow_based_examples/prepackaged_dataflow_applications.md) describing how to generate an archive.zip.

 For this lab, we've prepared the archive for you:
 [Archive link](https://objectstorage.us-phoenix-1.oraclecloud.com/p/kUGPXE9HB_BtgpCqe7jyOUUD_rorNiHD0HWsIR52r4KN4axrHpidLnBo4y1Nsnb-/n/ax3dvjxgkemg/b/archive-bucket/o/archive.zip)